 The national average retail price in Canada was $1.15 per litre as of Nov 18, dropping to almost a four-year low, according to CAA’s Gas Price Monitor, available at getgasprices.ca.

 The monitor provides daily, weekly, monthly and yearly average prices for Canada, all provinces and over 110 cities.
 The CAA app for mobile devices shows prices at over 11,000 individual gas stations across Canada, updated at least nine times a day.

 CAA asked Canadians to rank how much they talk about popular topics.
 The top eight in order were: family/kids, weather, work, personal issues, gas prices, local news, travel and hockey/other sports.

 The CAA poll surveyed 1,252 Canadians.
 A probability sample of the same size would yield a margin of error of +/-2.8 per cent, 19 times out of 20.

-CAA is a federation of nine Clubs providing 6 million Members with exceptional emergency roadside service, complete automotive and travel services, member savings and comprehensive insurance services.
-CAA also advocates on issues of concern to its Members, including road safety, the environment, mobility, infrastructure and consumer protection.
+CAA is a federation of nine clubs providing over 6 million Members with exceptional emergency roadside service, complete automotive and travel services, member savings and comprehensive insurance services.
+CAA also advocates on issues of concern to its members, including road safety, the environment, mobility, infrastructure and consumer protection.

 Manager, Public Affairs